shakkathir/aws.remote.dev.setup.resources/setup.guide.md

 The network configuration that will be used is represented below:
 ![SSH OVER ssm manager image](/network.diag1.png "Network setup 1 ")
 ![SSH OVER ssm manager image](/network.diag2.png "Network setup 2 ")

+> Important this network config makes sure that the ec2 instance in the private subnet has **full network visiblity** to the AWS public service **ssm.us-east-1.amazonaws.com**

 ## Part 1
 ### Local Laptop Setup